Curriculum Allocation

 Curriculum content

-Students develop their instrumental, vocal and listening skills, learning to perform a variety of pop music repertoire.
+In the final Curriculum Period of Year 7, students will develop their instrumental, vocal and listening skills, learning to perform a variety of pop music repertoire.

 Students develop a practical and theoretical understanding of chord progressions, learning how to fit chords and melodies together and composing their own chord progressions to fit pop melodies.
 Students will also listen to and appraise a broad range of pop song styles from 1950 to the present day, and will develop their understanding of different roles in pop bands and typical pop music structures.

-Students will develop their musicianship by performing a cover version of a set work pop song in ensembles, in which they will also improvise melodies at the keyboard (or an instrument of their choosing).
+Students will develop their musicianship by performing a variety of pop song chord progressions in ensembles, in which they will also improvise melodies at the keyboard (or an instrument of their choosing).
+They will also develop their understanding of career pathways in the pop music industry.

 Students will return to, and build on, this particular area of musical learning again in Year 9.